dralley/pulp_rpm/docs/workflows/create_sync_publish.rst

 - metadata_signing_service:
     See :ref:`metadata_signing`.
 - retain_package_versions:
     The maximum number of versions of each package to keep; as new versions of packages are added by upload, sync, or copy, older versions of the same packages are automatically removed.
-A value of 0 means "unlimited".
+A value of 'null' means "unlimited".

 .. _create-remote: